2024 Read with Jenna Book Club List: The Best Books Ranked (+PDF)

 Soon short stringers are being discriminated against around the globe which begs the question – what is the true measure of a valuable life?

-Find This Book in Best Books for Book Clubs / New Dystopian Novels
+Find this book in: Best Books for Book Clubs / New Dystopian Novels

 The Lincoln Highway

-October 2021 Read with Jenna Book Club Pick
+More info: October 2021 Read with Jenna Book Club Pick

 The coming-of-age story is all about Emmett and his 8-year-old brother, Billy, and their quest to get to California to start a new life following the death of their father.
 Along for the ride are the scheming Duchess and his sidekick.

+Once again, Amor Towles writes an incredible, character-driven story that had me marveling at his writing ability.
 Their journey intertwines in this fast-moving character study of the 4 boys.
 It was a touch too long, but still a wonderful story from a gifted writer.

 Beautiful Country

-Beautiful Country by Qian Julie Wang
+Author: Qian Julie Wang

-September 2021 Read with Jenna Book List Pick
+More info: September 2021 Read with Jenna Book List Pick

 As her parents try to put food on the table, we learn about the immigrant experience through the eyes of Qian as a child.
 From her near-constant hunger to trying to acclimate to her new school system, Wang writes in a way that makes the reader feel what she felt.